 AWS makes it really easy to get started with their services.
 For example, want to configure an elasticsearch cluster?
-A few clicks on the Elasticsearch Service and it will be provisioned.
+A few clicks on the Elasticsearch Service, and it will be provisioned.
 Want to resize the cluster?
 No problem, a few more clicks, and the cluster will be reconfigured.
 The interesting part actually happens several days or weeks later — when you run out of disk space.
-More than likely you only want to retain data for a limited amount of time.
+More than likely, you only want to retain data for a limited amount of time.
 Unfortunately, you cannot configure this from the UI.
-Of course, an API is available that can perform the operations, but then you need a location to run the API calls from.
+Of course, an API can perform the operations, but then you need a location to run the API calls from.
 AWS’s answer?
 Lambda!
-To be fair, it is not required that you run Lambda to delete data from Elasticsearch, but you must use the API and the script you create must run somewhere.
+To be fair, it is not required that you run Lambda to delete data from Elasticsearch, but you must use the API, and the script you create must run somewhere.

-Taking a step back, this marketing genius is actually seen much earlier, but may not be as apparent.
-For example, the cluster and instance health graphs provided are backed by AWS CloudWatch — logging as well if you have configured that.
-In addition, Elasticsearch runs on top of AWS EC2 (this fact is more abstracted from you as you do not see them in the EC2 console and the cost is included in the price of the Elasticsearch service).
+Taking a step back, this marketing genius is actually seen much earlier but may not be as apparent.
+For example, the cluster and instance health graphs provided are backed by AWS CloudWatch — logging if you have configured that.
+In addition, Elasticsearch runs on top of AWS EC2 (this fact is more abstracted from you as you do not see them in the EC2 console, and the cost is included in the price of the Elasticsearch service).
 At a minimum, Elasticsearch requires CloudWatch, but over time you may find yourself considering Lambda as well.

 From the AWS perspective, this is brilliant.
-Hook the customer with one service and then fill a gap you have by providing another service with a working example (in this case code) of how to perform additional operations (e.g. delete old data).
-As you start to consume AWS services you will see they do this everywhere.
+Hook the customer with one service and then fill a gap you have by providing another service with a working example (in this case, code) to perform additional operations (e.g., delete old data).
+As you start to consume AWS services, you will see they do this everywhere.
 Want to deploy a web server on EC2?
 You will likely need Route53, CloudFront, and maybe even Global Accelerator.
 Want to consume Kinesis?
-You will likely need the Kinesis Client Library (KCL) which has a dependency on DynamoDB.
-Their ability to do this subtly (i.e. requiring work and offering a solution) is beneficial to them for at least a few reasons:
+You will likely need the Kinesis Client Library (KCL), which has a dependency on DynamoDB.
+Their ability to do this subtly (i.e., requiring work and offering a solution) is beneficial to them for at least a few reasons:

 - “Land and expand” — a customer starts with one service, but then gets exposure to others which increases the likelihood of AWS being able to make more money.